 Following a few simple steps at home can help your dog’s pimples heal more quickly.
 These habits help keep your skin healthy, lower irritation, and stop infections.
 Taking care of your dog at home regularly can make a big difference in how comfortable and quickly they heal.

-- Putting on a warm compress
+- Applying a warm compress

-- Gently cleaning the area that hurts
+- Gently cleaning the affected area

-- Cleaning up bowls and toys
+- Washing food bowls and toys regularly

 You shouldn’t touch or squeeze your dog’s pimples because this can push bacteria deeper into the skin.
 Doing this could lead to an infection, more swelling, or even permanent scarring.
 Let the pimples heal on their own or with the help of a vet.